khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp-part-1/content.md

 end
 ```

 The main changes surround the three new `handle_cast` functions.
 First is `handle_cast({ :generate, ...`, this is how the processes can receive a message from another process to begin executing its tasks.
-Before it calls `run` notice that, the first thing a process does when it gets a `:generate` message is to invoke `handle_cast({ :received, ...`.
-This function’s main goal is to create a new event to mark that it has received a message.
+Before it calls `run` notice that, the first thing a process does is to invoke `handle_cast({ :received, ...`, which creates a new event to mark that it has received a message.
 The last function is `handle_cast({ :send_generate_message, ...`, this function’s main purpose is to create a new event before actually sending the message.

 Let’s give it a run in `iex`